Drug-Free Communities (DFC) Support Program - New

 Project period: 5 years

-Applicants must provide matching non-federal funds equivalent to or greater than the amount of requested federal funds.
-DFC match requirements include:
+Applicants must provide matching non-federal funds equivalent to or greater than the amount of requested federal funds for the 5-year period of performance.

 Who Can Apply